greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 More conflation of unassociated facts.
 If you want to look at something that is not humane, look at welfare systems that create generational welfare recipients.
 There are those in our society who are neither starving, nor freezing, nor dying, but who are nonetheless part of the generational welfare system.
 There are hundreds of thousands of "poor" persons in America today who are morbidly obese and have jewelry, a flat-screen TV, a car, a cell phone (some of them provided "free"), free food, free medical care, monthly allotments, and subsidized housing.
 The poor in America have a better standard of living than the middle-class in most other countries.

 Others do have a lot of wealth.
 (Side note: This is not a fixed group, as some drop out while others join.
 Thanks to free-market capitalism, we have economic mobility in the U.S.) Typically, wealthy persons in the U.S. become that way by providing goods or services to others.
-That is, they provide one or more benefits to society, and reap the rewards, as they should.
+That is, they provide one or more benefits to society and reap the rewards, as they should.
 To say that people get wealthy by forcing others to starve or freeze or die is mendacious.
 Also, due to our "progressive" income tax system, the wealthy pay far, far more than their "fair share," and roughly the bottom half of Americans (by income) pay little or no income taxes (while receiving the blessings and benefits of living here).

 As for the author not being a communist, it is a slippery slope from socialism (taking money from the productive for the benefit of the unproductive) to fascism (government control of private enterprise, which the author advocates) to communism (government ownership of everything).
 Once you grant that the government can take money by force, subsequent steps in that direction are incremental, not revolutionary.